DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 Press enter.
 Under `License For Cuustomer Use of NVIDIA Software`, press the tab key followed by enter.
 Under `Select a language` select English, press the tab key followed by enter key.
 Under `Select your location`, scroll to you country using the up-down navigation keys and press the tab key followed by enter key.
 If your country is not in the first list, select the `other` option at the bottom of the list, press the tab key and then enter key.
 Navigate to your continent and select it.
 Choose your country. and hit ok.

 Under `Configure locales` choose your option but preferably choose the `United States -en_US.UTF-8` option and hit ok.
 Hit Yes under `Where are you?`.
 Under `Who are you?`, enter your full name in lower case and hit ok.
 In the next window press ok to set user name for your account as your first name.
 Next choose a password for your account and press ok.
 Re-enter the password to confirm and hit ok.
 Under `APP Partition Size`, use the default by hitting ok.
 Under `Create SWAP File`, press ok followed by Yes.
-Under `Network configuration` choose `wlan0: Wireless ethernet (801.11x)` and hit ok.
-Select `Enter the ESSID manually` even if you can see the wireless network you intend to connect to and hit ok.
-If the network is open, i.e. not password protected, select the `WEP/Open Network` otherwise the `WPA/WPA2 PSK` and hit ok.
-Enter the password of the wireless network and hit ok.
-Give it sometime to establish a conneection.
-Under `Hostname`, clear localhost, enter `jetson.local` and hit ok.
+Under `Network configuration`, choose `dummy0: Uknown interface`.
+The system will try to configure the network with DCHP and fail.
+Select ok and hit enter.
+In the window that follows, select `Do not configure the network at this time` and hit ok.
+Under `Hostname`, clear localhost, enter `jetson` and hit ok.
 Under `Select Nvpmodel Mode`, select `MAXN` and hit ok.
 After installing system, the Jetson nano will reboot.
 Close the PuTTy terminal and launch it again.

 We will use SSH to access the Jetson Nano.
-Under Host Name(or IP Address), enter `jetson.local` as shown below and press `Open`.
+Under Host Name(or IP Address), enter `jetson` as shown below and press `Open`.

 <p align="center">
   <img width="auto" height="auto" src="/assets/img/12 hostname-ssh.jpg">